awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 + The DB instance is on the EC2\-Classic platform and therefore isn't in a VPC\.
 Some DB instance classes require a VPC\.
 For example, if you're on the EC2\-Classic platform and try to increase capacity by switching to a DB instance class that requires a VPC, this error results\.
 For information about Amazon EC2 instance types that are only available in a VPC, see [Instance types available in EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#ec2-classic-instance-types) in the *Amazon Elastic Compute Cloud User Guide*\.
 To correct the problem, you can move the DB instance into a VPC\.
 For more information, see [Moving a DB instance not in a VPC into a VPC](USER_VPC.Non-VPC2VPC.md)\.

 For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

+## Freeable memory issues in Amazon RDS<a name="Troubleshooting.FreeableMemory"></a>

+*Freeable memory* is the total random access memory \(RAM\) on a DB instance that can be made available to the database engine\.
+It's the sum of the free operating\-system \(OS\) memory and the available buffer and page cache memory\.
+The database engine uses most of the memory on the host, but OS processes also use some RAM\.
+Memory currently allocated to the database engine or used by OS processes isn't included in freeable memory\.
+When the database engine is running out of memory, the DB instance can use the temporary space that is normally used for buffering and caching\.
+As previously mentioned, this temporary space is included in freeable memory\.

+You use the `FreeableMemory` metric in Amazon CloudWatch to monitor the freeable memory\.
+For more information, see [Overview of monitoring metrics in Amazon RDS](MonitoringOverview.md)\.

+If your DB instance consistently runs low on freeable memory or uses swap space, you might need to scale up to a larger DB instance class\.
+For more information, see [DB instance classes](Concepts.DBInstanceClass.md)\.

+You can also change the memory settings\.
+For example, on RDS for MySQL, you might adjust the size of the `innodb_buffer_pool_size` parameter\.
+This parameter is set by default to 75 percent of physical memory\.
+For more MySQL troubleshooting tips, see [How can I troubleshoot low freeable memory in an Amazon RDS for MySQL database?](https://aws.amazon.com/premiumsupport/knowledge-center/low-freeable-memory-rds-mysql-mariadb/)

 ## MySQL and MariaDB issues<a name="CHAP_Troubleshooting.MySQL"></a>